 When approximately half of the stipulated time has passed, every doctoral student's research project should be reviewed.
-To be allowed to perform the half-time review, the student must have fulfilled 7.5 credit points of basic general science courses.
-The student should write a short (about two pages) summary of the project.
+See your general study plan syllabus for the course requirements before the half-time review.
+The student should write a literature review of the research field, normally about eight pages excluding references, and a short (about two pages) summary of the project.
 In addition, the student should present the achieved results and a plan for the future in the form of a seminar.

 The half-time seminar should be planned well in advance.
 Contact the administrator of doctoral studies to decide on time and place.

 The review committee shall consist of three persons, two could be from MBB but detached from the project and one should be from another department or university.

 The application for half-time review, LADOK excerpt, suggested review committee, the literature review of the research field and the summary as well as publications, manuscripts and copies of ethical permits should be sent to and approved by the director of doctoral studies.